Zeroes1/f4/docs/TERMINAL.md

 ### How this component is verified

-One rule, arrived at expensively and now not negotiable: **where Microsoft's source exists for something, port it verbatim rather than reimplementing it from its observed behaviour.** `microsoft/terminal` is MIT and compatible with BSD-3-Clause; the "written from scratch" rule in `FISH+.md` is about GPL sources and does not apply.
+One rule, arrived at expensively and now not negotiable -- it is THE RULE at the head of this document and of `CONPTY_RESEARCH.md`: **where Microsoft's source exists for something, the implementation is a 1:1, transpilation-level port of it; assuming anything or changing anything is strictly forbidden.**
+Reimplementing from observed behaviour is a violation, not an alternative. `microsoft/terminal` is MIT and compatible with BSD-3-Clause; the "written from scratch" rule in `FISH+.md` is about GPL sources and does not apply.
 A width table written from memory disagreed with conhost about where rows end, and conhost is what decides where lines merge --